ohtu-kohtalo/ohjelmistotuotantoprojekti/docs/OVERVIEW.md

 # Statements

-By uploading a CSV file (no header row, one entry per row) containing statements, an LLM is tasked with giving Likert-scale answers to the statements based on the individual latent factors of each agent.
+By uploading a CSV file (no header row, one entry per row, no commas) containing statements, an LLM is tasked with giving Likert-scale answers to the statements based on the individual latent factors of each agent.
 Refer to the example file at `docs/examples/example_statements.csv` to see the expected format.

 # Future scenario